BeamNG/BeamNG-MATLAB-Simulink-integration/README.md

 All rights reserved.
 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

-The [BeamNG FMI](FMI.md) is a fork of the [Reference FMIs](https://github.com/modelica/Reference-FMIs) by Modelica Association Project, which are a fork of the [Test FMIs](https://github.com/CATIA-Systems/Test-FMIs) by Dassault Syst&egrave;mes, which are a fork of the [FMI SDK](https://github.com/qtronic/fmusdk) by QTronic, all of which are released under the 2-Clause BSD License.
+The [BeamNG FMU](FMI.md) is a fork of the [Reference FMUs](https://github.com/modelica/Reference-FMUs) by Modelica Association Project, which are a fork of the [Test FMUs](https://github.com/CATIA-Systems/Test-FMUs) by Dassault Syst&egrave;mes, which are a fork of the [FMU SDK](https://github.com/qtronic/fmusdk) by QTronic, all of which are released under the 2-Clause BSD License.